 The following are the reasons for demanding such recall:

-(Here insert a copy of the published notice of intention and accompanying statement and the answer, if any.
-If the officer has not answered, a statement to that effect shall be inserted here.)
+(Insert a copy of the published notice of intention, statement and answer here.
+If the officer did not answer, insert a statement to that effect here.)

 Signature of Proponent

-NOTE: Recall Petitions for Mayor or City Attorney may be signed by any voter of the City.
-Recall Petitions for Councilmembers who were elected by district vote may be signed only by voters within the district represented by the Councilmember.
+(NOTE: Recall Petitions for Mayor, City Attorney and those Councilmembers elected by Citywide vote may be signed by any voter of the City.
+Recall Petitions for Councilmembers who were elected by district vote may be signed only by voters within the district represented by the Councilmember.)